icopy-site/awesome-cn/docs/awesome/awesome-neovim.md

 - [pmouraguedes/neodarcula.nvim](https://github.com/pmouraguedes/neodarcula.nvim) - A dark theme with support for transparency, dimming, LSP semantic tokens and more.
 - [jpwol/thorn.nvim](https://github.com/jpwol/thorn.nvim) - A rich green theme with dark and light options.
 Supports LSP, transparency, many plugins, and more.
 - [calind/selenized.nvim](https://github.com/calind/selenized.nvim) - Lua port of [selenized](https://github.com/jan-warchol/selenized) with support for Tree-sitter, `nvim-cmp`, GitSigns, and more.
+- [motaz-shokry/gruvbox.nvim](https://gitlab.com/motaz-shokry/gruvbox.nvim) - A new gruvbox theme with a different background color for the hard variant, and comes with 4 variants.

 ### Lua Colorscheme